ddialar/voluntary-warehouse/.github/ISSUE_TEMPLATE/new_feature_template.md

 ---
 name: ✨ New Feature
 about: Propose a new feature
-title: "[Feature]: "
+title: 'feat/'
-labels: enhancement
+labels: feature, enhancement
-assignees: ""
+assignees: ''
 ---

 **Context**